How U.S. News Calculated the 2015 Best Colleges Rankings

-For their views on National Universities and National Liberal Arts Colleges, we also surveyed 2,202 counselors at public high schools, each of which is a gold, silver or bronze medal winner in the U.S. News rankings of Best High Schools, published in April 2013, and 400 college counselors at the largest independent schools.
+To get another set of important opinions on National Universities and National Liberal Arts Colleges, we also surveyed 2,152 counselors at public high schools, each of which was a gold, silver or bronze medal winner in the U.S. News rankings of Best High Schools published in April 2013, as well as 400 college counselors at the largest independent schools.
 The counselors represent nearly every state and the District of Columbia.

-Each person surveyed was asked to rate schools' academic programs on a scale from 1 (marginal) to 5 (distinguished).
+Each academic and counselor surveyed was asked to rate schools' academic programs on a scale from 1 (marginal) to 5 (distinguished).
 Those who didn't know enough about a school to evaluate it fairly were asked to mark "don't know."

 The score used in the rankings is the average score of those who rated the school on the 5-point scale; "don't knows" are not counted as part of the average.
-In the case of National Universities and National Liberal Arts Colleges, the academic peer assessment accounts for 15 percentage points of the weighting, and 7.5 percentage points go to the counselors' ratings.
+In the case of National Universities and National Liberal Arts Colleges, the academic peer assessment accounts for 15 percentage points of the weighting in the ranking methodology, and 7.5 percentage points go to the counselors' ratings.

-For the second year in row, the two most recent years' survey results, from spring 2012 and spring 2013, were averaged to compute the high school counselor reputation score.
+For the third year in row, the results from the two most recent years of counselor surveys, from spring 2013 and spring 2014, were averaged to compute the high school counselor reputation score.
 This was done to increase the number of ratings each college received from the high school counselors and to reduce the year-to-year volatility in the average counselor score.

-The academic peer assessment score continues to be based only on the most recent year's results.
+The academic peer assessment score continues to be based only on the most recent year's results – in this case, from spring 2014.
 Both the Regional Universities and Regional Colleges rankings continue to rely on one assessment score, by the academic peer group.

 In order to reduce the impact of strategic voting by respondents, we eliminated the two highest and two lowest scores each school received before calculating the average score.
-Ipsos Public Affairs collected the data in spring 2013; of the 4,554 academics who were sent questionnaires, 42% responded.
-The counselors' one-year response rate was 11% for the spring 2013 surveys.
+Ipsos Public Affairs collected the data in spring 2014; of the 4,533 academics who were sent questionnaires, 42 percent responded.
+This response rate is unchanged from the survey conducted in spring 2013 for the 2014 edition of Best Colleges.
+The counselors' one-year response rate was 9 percent for the spring 2014 surveys.

 Retention (22.5%): The higher the proportion of freshmen who return to campus for sophomore year and eventually graduate, the better a school is apt to be at offering the classes and services that students need to succeed.